pasebhoomika-dev/Git-tutorial/README.md

 # My Project

-This is a simple project created to learn and practice GitHub
+This is a simple project created to learn and practice GitHub.